 Based on the results of this analysis, which was conducted using existing City policies, the following recommendations are proposed as a framework for realizing fiscally sustainable infrastructure and services provision and the desired community benefits in the Study Area.
 These include a combination of existing policies and new policy changes that the City should consider as part of developing a preferred Plan Direction for the Station Area.

-6.2.1 Potential Infrastructure-specific Financing and Community Benefit Strategies
+6.2.1 Potential Infrastructure-specific Financing and Community Benefit Strategies and other governmental services are described below.
+These include a blend of financing strategies and opportunities to leverage private investment through requirements and incentives.

 Public Infrastructure and Services